Department of Engineering Technology

 TECH 2351.
 Statics and Strength of Materials.

-Course covers principles of statics and strength of materials to include forces, equilibrium, friction, centroids, and stress/strain relationships, axial stress and deformation, thermal stress and deformation, stress concentrations, factor of safety, torsional stress, beam stresses and combined stress.
-Prerequisite: [CSM 2342 or ENGR 2300] and [(PHYS 1115 and PHYS 1315) or PHYS 1430] all with grades of "C" or better.
+This course covers principles of statics and strength of materials to include forces, equilibrium, friction, centroids, and stress/strain relationships, axial stress and deformation, thermal stress and deformation, stress concentrations, factor of safety, torsional stress, beam stresses and combined stress.
+Prerequisite: [CSM 2342 or ENGR 2300 or CIM 3420] and [(PHYS 1115 and PHYS 1315) or (PHYS 2325 and PHYS 2125)] all with grades of "C" or better.

 Grade Mode: Standard Letter